Palmy: Palmy Ka Ka Ka Concert

+Palmy Barefoot Acoustic Councert

+The concert was held at Bitec's Hall on Sept 21 and 22, 2013.

+Palmy Universe Concert

+The concert was held at Impact Arena on September 7,8,11, and 12, 2024.

 Palmy performing with others

 Palmy is not often seen in general public events.
 However, she chooses to perform with selected artists she admires.

 Micro's 'Put the Right Hand in the Right Concert (คอนเสิร์ตตำนานมือขวา)

 This concert of Micro – a famous rock band – was held at Impact Arena, Bangkok on 12–14 December 2003.
 Palmy was also a featured guest.

 Bird Son Bird Sek Concert (คอนเสิร์ตเบิร์ดซนเบิร์ดเสก)

 Thongchai McIntyre or Bird Thongchai is all-time Thai pop singer along with Seksan Sukpimai (Sek Loso), rock & roll singer and songwriter held their concert for special album on 5–6 June 2004 at Impact Arena.
 Palmy was also a guest performing in this concert.

 Hug Siaw Concert (คอนเสิร์ตฮักเสี่ยว)

 A country song artist, Poo Pongsit Kumpee, invited Palmy to his concert held at the Main Auditorium, Thammasat University, Tha-Prachan on 22 November 2008.